 Raia, who held lifelong aspirations to be Hoboken mayor lost that bid in 2009.
-He returned seeking a pivotal City Council seat in 2013 backing a ballot question limiting rent control losing on both fronts.
+He returned seeking a pivotal City Council seat in 2013 and backed a ballot question limiting rent control, losing on both fronts.

 He faces up to five years in federal prison and a $250,000 fine at sentencing on October 3rd.